The German Red Cross continues to ask healthy people for blood donations. You can find information here.

 Obtain various offers and compare them carefully.
 Pay attention to the requirements for a student loan from the respective providers, the processing fees, the interest rate and repayment modalities.
 You should also be well informed about any additional costs that may arise.

-The Jobcenters are also currently set to emergency operation.
+The Jobcenters are currently set to emergency operation.
 People already receiving benefits should use the eService.
 The Jobcenters have installed extra phone numbers for initial applications.
 You can find the respectice number for your Jobcenter here.
 Agentur für Arbeit has also compiled FAQs regarding the services of the Jobcenter.

 The eligibility requirements for housing benefit remain the same.
 Those who currently have no income due to job loss or lack of wages are not automatically entitled to Wohngeld.
 The basic requirement of a BAföG rejection ("dem Grunde nach") and the examination of the coverage of the monthly living expenses remain.